A busy mother of 3, trying to lose 20 pounds, wants to fit into that sexy dress for the summer – What’s your protein intake look like?

 Here are 5 ways you can up your protein intake (just make sure you are replacing something in your diet with them – instead f just adding them in)

 1. Spread your protein out.
 I have written on here about the importance of protein at breakfast, and this is a great place to start.
 Trying to get at least 1/4 of your protein goal at breakfast is a good number to reach for.
 Eggs, Greek Yogurt, and protein smoothies are all great sources to incorporate into your breakfasts.

 Be spreading your protein out throughout the day, this will make that huge number seem much more attainable, and help you get much closer to it than you’d think.

 2. Base each meal around protein.
 Make sure you have a protein source at every single meal you eat, and in every single snack you eat.
 Ladies, start with a palm size portion.
 This will be right around 20-25 grams of protein if it is coming from a meat source.
 Guys, shoot for a hand size – 40-50 grams of protein.
-For snacks, reach for jerky, Greek yogurt or just have a protein shake.
+For snacks, reach for jerky, nuts (watch the fat intake) or just have a protein shake.

 While I’m not a fan of multiple shakes/meal replacements during the day, adding one can help you get to your goal, and feel fuller longer.

 3. Up your intake per meal.
 Once you have incorporated protein at each meal, try having just a little bit more than you usually would.
 Generally speaking, most animal proteins contain about 7 grams per ounce of meat – especially in the leaner meats.
 What does an ounce look like?
 See below.

 This chicken breast was 6.3 ounces.
 Here you see what 4 and 1 ounces looks like as well.